ClaytonTDM/yubikey-auto-auth/README.md

-# Yubico Auto Authenticator Opener
+# Yubico Auto Authenticator Opener for Windows
 Automatically opens Yubico Authenticator when a compatible YubiKey is attached.

 ## FAQ